-Double-degree students commit exceptional talent and intellectual passion.
-They often demonstrate a capacity for intensive focus in an academic discipline, which brings context and imagination to their music.
+About 40 students enter the double-degree program each year.
+With exceptional talent and intellectual passion, double-degree students often demonstrate a capacity for intensive focus in their academics, which brings context and imagination to their music, and vice versa.